Photos by Sean MacDonald, Stadium Journey

 There are excellent wheelchair seating locations just a few rows from the field but still behind the protective netting.
 As an aside, Japanese ballparks generally use far too much netting, but Yokohama gets it right, with a full net behind the plate and then a triangle of netting to the dugouts that protects those down low but allows fans in the higher seats a clear view.

 You can re-enter the stadium should you need to leave by getting a stamp on your hand.
 On the concourse near home plate, there’s a small kids park for toddlers and their parents who can’t sit through 3 hours of baseball.
 I saw several families relaxing here and it’s a smart idea that should be taken up elsewhere.
 At each end of the concourse there is a small raised area reached by a staircase that offers benches in front of TVs.
 Many people escape the elements and watch a few innings here.

 The main problem with access is the cramped concourse, particularly on the first base side with all the home fans.
-Restrooms were also limited and there were lines for the men's, so a point is docked for these two minor annoyances.
+Restrooms are also limited and there are lines for the men’s, so a point is docked for these two minor annoyances.